 Obsessive Compulsive Disorder

-The OCD Program at Lindner Center of HOPE
+The OCD Treatment Center at Lindner Center of HOPE

 Obsessive Compulsive Disorder (OCD) is a potentially disabling condition that strikes both children and adults – both men and women.
 OCD can lead to depression, unemployment, and even physical problems caused by compulsive behaviors.
 Fortunately, effective treatment can alleviate symptoms and allow patients to regain fulfilling lives.

-Treatment at Lindner Center of HOPE led by psychotherapists trained in OCD offers proven success.
+The OCD Treatment Center at Lindner Center of HOPE led by psychotherapists trained in OCD offers proven success.
 Comprehensive inpatient, outpatient and residential treatment programs, personalized to the needs of each individual, equip patients with effective solutions for managing their condition.

 Lindner Center of HOPE’s approach to OCD treatment reflects the latest professional advancements and proven combinations of Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and medication therapy.
 Effective education builds upon therapy to help patients manage OCD.